tramtran-helen/tramtran-helen/README.md

 ## Hi there, I'm Tram 👋
 A curious mind at the intersection of **psychology**, **cognitive science**, and **technology**.
 I'm passionate about building softwares that bridge tech and healthcare, making systems more human-centered and accessible.

-Lately, I’ve been diving into full-stack development to bring these ideas to life.
+Lately, I’ve been diving into full-stack development and data science to bring these ideas to life.
 My latest project is **[StarLit](https://github.com/tramtran-helen/fullstack-starlit-app.git)** - a journaling web app that supports emotional well-being through mood tagging, AI-generated visuals, and mood analytics ✨

 I'm also actively exploring deep learning, AI-powered platforms, and how they can enhance personal reflection and care accessibility.